Share this Article

 4) Be sure to check the C of O

-If you are thinking of buying a brownstone as a multi-family unit you’ll want to check with the DOB to see what its legal designation is, because sometimes a three-family setup is really a two-family designation or a two-family home in a legit single-family one.
+If you are thinking of buying a brownstone as a multi-family in order to rent out units, you’ll want to check with the DOB to see what its legal designation is, because sometimes a three-family setup is really a two-family designation or a two-family home in a legit single-family one.
 If your plan is to buy a two-family with the goal of renting an apartment out, you want to make sure that the house is indeed a legal two family.

-And if you’re getting a mortgage, you need to the brownstone’s actual use will need to be in line with its legal use, otherwise your lender may not close on the loan.
+And if you’re getting a mortgage, the brownstone’s actual use will need to be in line with its legal use, otherwise your lender may not close on the loan.

 Discover off-market brownstones and apartments in your dream neighborhood that suit your needs and budget.
 Meet and deal with sellers before their home hits the market.